 The benefits of utilizing a Chatham Created gemstone include a Lifetime Warranty, which covers any chipping or cracking due to unusual circumstances.
 Also, Chatham stones have been shown to be up to a $100,000 price difference per carat compared to their mined counterpart!
 This is an incredible cost savings, considering they are physically & chemically identical.
 Also, Chatham gemstones are grown under perfect conditions, creating amazing clarity and deep, rich hues that would cost a fortune if mined below the earth.

-What do you think about the champagne sapphire?
+What do you think about the pink champagne sapphire?

 Comments will be approved before showing up.